FedorSulaev/UnitTestGuidelines/README.md

 ### 3. How to add new unit tests

-Gunnebo.Tests project contains UnitTests folder with directories for different modules, add a new folder if you don't see your module/app there.
+Test classes exist a separate project referencing library under test.
+Tests project contains UnitTests folder with directories for different modules, add a new folder if you don't see your module/app there.
+The project can also have additional folders for utility classes (Fakes etc.).

 ![Readme Image1](ReadmeImage1.png)